noofficial/CallTime/README.md

 - **Dedicated donor database** capture full profiles (contact, biography, company, industry, photo, and structured giving history) through the in-app editor—no spreadsheet required.
+- **Donor categories** capture individuals, businesses, and campaigns/PACs with tailored search filters, importer support, and organization-specific fields.
+- **Contribution dashboard** tracks recorded giving for each client with aggregated totals, yearly breakdowns, and refresh-on-demand status updates.
 - **Google Sheet ingestion** still accepts either the `gviz` JSON feed or the "Publish to web" CSV link from Sheets when you want to bulk-import records.
 - **Rich donor profiles** surface contact info, giving history, bios, and